p0dyakov/flutter_interview/README_EN.md

 - TimeoutException
 - NullRejectionException

-'Error` is a class for errors that usually cannot be repaired, and they indicate serious problems in the program or system:
+`Error` is a class for errors that usually cannot be repaired, and they indicate serious problems in the program or system:
 - OSError
 - ArgumentError
 - IndexError